-- + To move the packaged unit, we suggest the use of a suitable crane by the lifting lugs.
+- + To move the packaged unit, we suggest the use of a suitable crane or forklift.
 We do not recommend moving the unit by any hand operated or manual mechanism. - + Handle with care.
 Heavy blows could cause irreparable damage. - + Even when packaged, keep the machine protected from severe weather.